 Women’s Quota in Corporate Bodies

-The most prominent proposal provides for the management board to appoint at least one woman and at least one man, provided that the management board consists of more than three members, ie, for a minimum participation requirement at management board level.
-It applies solely to companies that are publicly listed and at the same time subject to parity codetermination.
-Corresponding to the fixed quota on the supervisory board under FüPoG I, an appointment in violation of the minimum participation requirement is void (so-called Leerer Stuhl ("empty chair")).
+Due to the FüPoG II, there must be at least one woman and at least one man on the management board of an AG and dualistic SE, as of 1 August 2022, provided that the management board consists of more than three members.
+In the case of the monistic SE, this applies accordingly to the managing directors.
+Existing mandates may be exercised until their scheduled end.
+This requirement applies solely to companies that are publicly listed and at the same time subject to parity codetermination.
+An appointment in violation of the minimum participation requirement is void (so-called Leerer Stuhl (empty chair)).

-The flexible quota is to be maintained for publicly listed or co-determined companies, for medium-sized companies or family-run limited liability companies, which should have more flexibility regarding the organisation of their respective executive bodies.
-However, the draft of FüPoG II tightens the disclosure and justification requirements in this respect.
+For publicly listed or codetermined companies, for medium-sized companies or family-run limited liability companies, there is a flexible quota, because they should have more flexibility regarding the organisation of their respective executive bodies.
+However, the FüPoG II tightens the disclosure and justification requirements in this respect.

-The determination of a zero target for the management board, the two top management levels below the management board and the supervisory board remains lawful – with the exception of the scope of the fixed quota and the minimum participation requirement.
-However, the proposed amendments establish the legal requirement that determination of a zero target must be explained.
-According to the proposed wording of the provision, the decision of the management board or supervisory board must be explained in a clear and comprehensible manner; the reasoning on which the decision is based must be explained in detail in the justification.
-According to the Federal Government, the statement of reasons should consider the exceptional nature of the zero target.
+The determination of a zero target for the management board, the two top management levels below the management board, and the supervisory board, remains lawful.
+However, the determination of a zero target must be explained.
+The decision of the management board or supervisory board must be explained in a clear and comprehensible manner.
+The statement of reasons should consider the exceptional nature of the zero target.

 New register for civil law partnerships